ajg318/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing data analysis on kickstarter campaigns to uncover trends
+Performing data analysis on kickstarter campaigns to uncover trends.